2154

 AI and the Radiologist Shortage

 What artificial intelligence (AI) can do is provide the medical community with much needed additional support that can potentially reduce the healthcare skills crisis to manageable levels.
 A recent article in the Journal of mHealth outlines how technology is an opportunity, not a threat.
-AI is not at the point where it can replace the radiologist.
+Will AI replace radiologists?
 This may never happen.
 What can happen now, however, is the implementation of AI to support the radiologist and provide a second, safe pair of hands.

 Aidoc implemented its deep learning radiology technology across multiple locations and geographies, providing increased clinician support and workflow optimization to burdened systems and radiologists.
 Abnormalities are quickly identified and prioritized and radiologist workloads balanced more effectively.
 Aidoc is designed to support the radiologist that works a 10-12-hour day just to keep up with punishing workloads and industry requirements.
 With Aidoc, they can spend more time working with patients and other professionals while still getting a rich analysis of medical imagery and data.

 While AI in healthcare is still in the early stages of its potential, it has already seen significant results.
-The future still lies in the hands of the medical professionals, but they are now being supported by technology that understands their unique needs and environments and reduces the stresses that they experience on a daily basis.
+The future of radiologists and the radiologist shortage still lies in the hands of the medical professionals, but they are now being supported by technology that understands their unique needs and environments and reduces the stresses that they experience on a daily basis.

 Feature image credit